Cast of Characters.

 A longtime devotee of harmonic singing, Cindy Frank spent a lifetime driving her children crazy by her insistence on listening to everything from barbershop quartets to The McGuire Sisters and the Mills Brothers— whenever and however she could.
 That intensely private listening pleasure exploded into a public crusade, however, when she accidentally came upon a recording of The Boswell Sisters singing Crazy People.
 It was the sound she'd been waiting for all her life.
 A heady immersion into the Boswell sound and legend followed.
 A former book publishing professional, Cindy is convinced that the time is perfect for the Boswells to take their rightful place in the pantheon of great jazz and popular artists.
 And she is just as convinced it's the right time for their remarkable story to at last be told by the one person who can truly tell the tale: Vet's granddaughter, Kyla Titus.

 A lifelong Boswell Sisters fan, Dan Morgenstern retired in 2012 after 35 years as Director of the Institute of Jazz Studies at Rutgers University, the largest archival collection of jazz materials anywhere.
 He was editor of the magazines Metronome, Jazz, and Down Beat.
 His books "Jazz People" and "Living With Jazz" both won ASCAP's Deems Taylor Awards.
 A prolific writer of liner notes, he has won eight Grammy Awards for Best Album Notes.
 In 2007, he was named a Jazz Master by the National Endowment for the Arts.
-Still active as a writer and broadcaster, Morgenstern is co-editor of the Journal of Jazz Studies, a contributing editor of Jersey Jazz, and founder and co-host of WBGO's "Jazz from the Archives."
-Dan, having known Vet Boswell and her daughter Chica, recently met the third Boswell Sisters generation, granddaughter Kyla Titus, at the 39th Annual Jazz Record Collector’s Bash on June 21, 2013.
+Morgenstern was co-editor of the Journal of Jazz Studies, a contributing editor of Jersey Jazz, and founder and co-host of WBGO's "Jazz from the Archives."
+Dan, having known Vet Boswell and her daughter Chica, met the third Boswell Sisters generation, granddaughter Kyla Titus, at the 39th Annual Jazz Record Collector’s Bash on June 21, 2013.
+Rest in peace Dan.

 Francesca, a native of Italy, has pursued a highly eclectic career as tap and jazz dancer, comic character actress, and jazz vocalist and instrumentalist.
 Having completed a study of female vocalists of the 1920s and 1930s, she was awestruck by the harmony of The Boswell Sisters, and quickly formed the trio The Boop Sisters, recording two CDS: Boop and Bibidi Bobidi Boop!
 Francesca studied acting at La Scaletta Theatre School, classical singing with Emanuela De Santis Salucci, classical ballet with Enrique Gutierrez and Flavio Bennati, jazz dance with Leontine Snel and tap dance with Connie Spadanuta and Lori Warner.
 In the U.S. she has studied trumpet with Laurie Frink and Vincent Penzarella and dance theatre with Dana Moore, Tony Stevens and Chet Walker.
 She is a graduate in History of the Theatre from La Sapienza University of Rome and co-author of a biography of musician, actor and jazz historian Lino Patruno entitled Una Vita in Jazz e Non Solo (2000).